New Light on Matthew 24:24—The Key to Discerning False Christs

 Second, Discernment Based on the Words

 God says, “I am the way, the truth, and the life” (John 14:6).
 “God become flesh is called Christ, and so the Christ that can give people the truth is called God.
-There is nothing excessive about this, for He possesses the substance of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man.
+There is nothing excessive about this, for He possesses the essence of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man.
 Those who call themselves Christ, yet cannot do the work of God, are frauds.
 Christ is not merely the manifestation of God on earth, but also the particular flesh assumed by God as He carries out and completes His work among man.
 This flesh cannot be supplanted by just any man, but is a flesh that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.
-Sooner or later, those who impersonate Christ will all fall, for although they claim to be Christ, they possess none of the substance of Christ.
+Sooner or later, those who impersonate Christ will all fall, for although they claim to be Christ, they possess none of the essence of Christ.
 And so I say that the authenticity of Christ cannot be defined by man, but is answered and decided by God Himself.”

 From the words of God, we can know that Christ is God incarnate Himself, and He is the God who comes to the earth and works in the image of the flesh.
 In appearance, Christ is an ordinary person, but He has the essence of divinity.
 The disposition of God, all that God has and is, and the wisdom of God’s work are all embodied in the flesh, so Christ is the embodiment of the truth.
 He can express the truth according to the needs of human beings anytime and anywhere, and provide for human life, which no one can imitate.
 Take the Lord Jesus for example.
 He brought the way of repentance, giving the new practice to human beings living under the law, teaching people to be tolerant, patient, forgiving others seventy-seven times, and so on.
 After receiving the teachings of the Lord Jesus, people know how to confess sins to the Lord, how to get along with people, how to love the enemy, and how to live with more humanity.
 From this, we can be sure that Christ is the embodiment of the truth.
 He can supply mankind’s life, make us understand the truth and have a way of practice in everything.
 When the Lord returns in the last days, He will also express the truth according to our human needs.
 The Lord Jesus prophesied, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 It is also prophesied in Daniel 12:4, “But you, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.”
 Also, Revelation 2:17 says, “He that has an ear, let him hear what the Spirit says to the churches; To him that overcomes will I give to eat of the hidden manna.”
 From these verses we can know that the Lord, when returning in the last days, will express the words the Holy Spirit says to the churches, break open the sealed scroll, uncover the hidden mysteries of the truth, and lead us into all truths.
 These words are above the truth of any age and are what God wants to say in the new age.